NikhilArora5/Paytm_CLone/Readme.md

 # Paytm clone by Nikhil Arora
-Paytm clone designed using  Html , Tailwind Css and js only for sliding navbar.
+Fully Responsive Paytm clone designed using  Html , Tailwind Css and js only for sliding navbar.

 ## Concepts and Learnings.